SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 This chapter provides an extended description of one of the most rules-intensive aspects of roleplaying: combat.
-When resolving a situation calls for force, time becomes broken into rounds, which were discussed in the “Rounds and Initiative” section of the “Game Basics” chapter.
+When resolving a situation calls for force, time becomes broken into rounds, which were discussed in the "Rounds and Initiative" section of the "Game Basics" chapter.
 Within these rounds, three steps occur:
 (1) generating initiative; (2) attacking and defending; (3) determining
 damage; (4) repeating the steps, if necessary.
 Discover herein what happens in each of those steps.

 Step 1: Generating Initiative

-As discussed in the “Game Basics” chapter, determine initiative based on the ﬁrst signiﬁcant action or on initiative rolls.
+As discussed in the "Game Basics" chapter, determine initiative based on the ﬁrst signiﬁcant action or on initiative rolls.
 Then go on to Step 2.